algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 The software needs to be heavily documented, we need to make sure that anyone can understand how to use it.
 The clients are not supposed to have any real technical knowledge, so we need to make sure that the documentation is easy to understand.

-The customer is french, so the documentation needs to be in french.
+The customer is French, so the documentation needs to be in French.

 ### Testing